RvnSytR/next-starter/README.md

 - Authentication with user dashboard and RBAC
 - Database and S3 integration
 - Ready-to-use components, and styling
-- Centralized content, DB state, project constant and overall project structure (write once, use anywhere)
+- Centralized project structure (write once, use anywhere)
 - Handy utility functions, actions and S3 helpers

 ## Tech Stack